saneku/Plume-traj/plume_backtraj.md

 - **Initial parcel map** (`parcel_locations_tXXX.png`): shows the column field (scaled by `--column-coef`), the threshold contour (white dash-dot), receptor location/circle, and all initial parcels.
 The colorbar label for this and any other column-field plot comes from `--colorbar-label`.
 - **Hourly snapshots** (`--hourly-figures`): optional sequence of parcel maps rendered after each back-advection step (indices count backward so the numbering matches the WRF time index).
 This is controlled by the `--hourly-figures` flag.
 - **Trajectory figure** (`--trajectory-figure`): plots only those parcels that reached the receptor.
-Their dotted paths and starting markers are coloured by launch height using 10 evenly spaced intervals between `--z-min` and `--z-max`, with a horizontal rainbow legend for the initial-height bins.
+Their paths and starting markers are coloured by launch height using 10 evenly spaced intervals between `--z-min` and `--z-max`, with a horizontal rainbow legend for the initial-height bins.
 Only the start points are highlighted (no terminal markers), emphasizing where each parcel originated.
 The rendering is heavily optimized using `matplotlib.collections.LineCollection` to draw all trajectories at once, making it efficient even for thousands of parcels.
 - **Parcel-age figure** (`--trajectory-age`, optional): second Cartopy panel where the same trajectories are coloured by their arrival age.
-Ten evenly spaced time bins drive a horizontal `gist_ncar_r` legend (labelled in hours), giving a quick view of how long each parcel needed to reach the receptor.
+Ten evenly spaced time bins drive a horizontal `gist_ncar` legend (labelled in hours), giving a quick view of how long each parcel needed to reach the receptor.
+- **Emission-time figure** (`--trajectory-emission-time-figure`, optional): Cartopy panel where trajectories are coloured by emission time (hours since `--emission-start`).
+The colorbar labels the emission reference time when supplied.
 - **Arrival-height figure** (`--trajectory-arrival-height-figure`, optional): similar map but colour-codes parcels by the height at which they hit the receptor cylinder, using 10 evenly spaced bins (km) and a horizontal legend.
-- **Emission matrix figure** (`--output-figure`): heatmap of parcel counts versus time and altitude with a transparent-zero colormap, tick labels formatted as HH:MM when actual datetimes are available, and an annotation with the total number of parcels reaching the receptor.
+- **Emission matrix figure** (`--output-figure`): heatmap of parcel counts versus time and altitude with discrete bins, tick labels formatted as HH:MM when actual datetimes are available, and an annotation with the total number of parcels reaching the receptor.
 - **Mass-weighted outputs** (`--mass-output-txt`, `--mass-figure`, optional): mirror the count-based TXT/PNG products but display the accumulated parcel mass in each bin, preserving the same axes, tick formatting, and labels (the figure uses the “Parcel mass” colorbar title).
 - **Pickled state** (`--state-pickle`, optional): saves a dictionary containing the SO₂ field, trajectories, emission matrix, and metadata so you can replot or post-process without repeating the (expensive) back-trajectory integration.